-(A) In the assignment of the Equity and Presiding Criminal Judges of the General Division, each judge is assigned a dice (pill) with a number from 1 through 16 corresponding to their court room number.
-The Judge of Drug Court (14) shall not be included in the roll.
-To commence the assignment process, the 15 dies (pills) are placed in a leather bottle.
+- C. Modifications to Individual Assignment System.
+Pursuant to Sup.
+R. 36.011(C), the Individual Assignment System is hereby modified as follows: - 1.
+To provide for the redistribution of cases involving the same criminal defendant; - 2.
+A new criminal case involving a person who is currently on probation shall be directly assigned to the judge to whom the probation case is assigned; and, - 3.
+Equity and Presiding Criminal Judge - a.
+In the General Division, each judge is assigned a dice (pill) with a number from 1 through 16 corresponding to their court room number.
+The Drug Court judge (14) shall not be included in the assignment of the Equity and Presiding Criminal Judge.
+To commence the Equity and Presiding Criminal Judge random assignment process, the 15 remaining dies (pills) are placed in a bottle.
 The bottle shall be shaken and one number shall be rolled out.
-The judge assigned to that number will be assigned the first month of the new rotation.
+The judge assigned to that number will be assigned the first two-weeks of the new rotation.
 The process will be repeated until all 15 die (pills) have been rolled and the bottle is empty.
-Once all remaining dies (pills) have been removed, all dies (pills) will be returned to the bottle to complete the next roll of 15 months.
-There shall be two rolls for the assignment process will be performed by the Court Administrator in the presence of the Presiding Judge and any other interested person.
-All assignments, including criminal arraignments, extraditions, and bond settings, except in death penalty cases, shall be handled by the magistrate for Common Pleas Court.
-Where there is an application for a restraining order, appointment of a receiver or mandamus, the party making the application shall give written notice to the opposite party of the intention to make such application, unless the Equity Judge, for good cause shown, otherwise directs.
+Once all remaining dies (pills) have been removed, all dies (pills) will be returned to the bottle to complete the next roll of 15 two-week periods.
+There shall be two rolls for the assignment process setting forth 30 two-week periods of assignment for Equity and Presiding Criminal Judges.
+This process will be performed by the Court Administrator in the presence of the Administrative Judge, the Assistant Administrative Judge, or the Second Assistant Administrative Judge, and any other interested person. - b.
+Where there is an application for a temporary restraining order, appointment of a receiver, or a writ of mandamus, the party making the application shall give written notice to the opposite party of the intention to make such application, unless the Equity Judge, for good cause shown, directs otherwise.
 If the Equity Judge directs that the written notice be omitted, an entry shall be made stating the reason for the omission of such notice.
 No request for a temporary restraining order will be heard unless it is presented by a motion separately filed.
 A case shall be permanently assigned to the judge serving in equity at the time a motion for temporary restraining order is filed; except that a case already permanently assigned at the time the motion is filed shall not be reassigned.
-For purposes of reports under Superintendence Rule 35, all miscellaneous cases not otherwise assigned shall be reported each month by the Equity Judge.
-(Effective January 1, 2013)
+For purposes of statistical reports required under Sup.
+R. 37, all miscellaneous cases not otherwise assigned shall be reported each month by the Equity Judge. - c.
+When a criminal case has been assigned to a judge of this division and the state seeks to obtain relief from discovery or to perpetuate testimony or for a witness protective order under Crim.
+R. 16(B), said motion will not be heard by the assigned judge but rather will be heard and determined by the judge assigned as Presiding Criminal Judge during the period wherein the motion is filed.
+The assigned judge will continue to be primarily responsible for the determination of every other issue and proceeding in the case until its termination pursuant to section (A) above.